-In Bangarra' s production Praying Mantis Dreaming he took a leading role, playing several parts, and toured nationally with the company.
-Pinau also toured with Bangarra to China and Hong Kong in 1992 and to the USA and London in 1993.
-Pinau's film and TY credits include the ABC TY series Seven Deadly Sins - Pride Choreographers' Series and the feature film Bedevil directed by Tracey Moffatt.
+In Bangarra' s production Praying Mantis Dreaming he took a leading role, playing several parts, touring nationally with the company.
+Pinau also toured with Bangarra to China and Hong Kong in 1992 and to the USA and UK in 1993.
+Pinau's film and TV credits include the ABC TY series Seven Deadly Sins - Pride Choreographers' Series and the feature film Bedevil directed by Tracey Moffatt.
 Pinau participated in the opening of the 1994 Adelaide Festival.

-Pinau has had a long standing relationship with Bangarra and has been a cultural consultant for traditional Torres Strait Island songs and dances for numerous Bangarra productions over the years including I.B.I.S (2015) and Fire - A Retrospective (2009).
+Pinau has had a longstanding relationship with Bangarra and has been a Cultural Consultant for traditional Torres Strait Islander songs and dances for numerous Bangarra productions over the years including I.B.I.S (2015) and Fire - A Retrospective (2009).